batect/batect/ROADMAP.md

 * support for Windows
   * send updated console dimensions to daemon if console is resized while container is running
   * fix issue where app appears to hang when running on a 32-bit JVM (field size / alignment issue in named pipes calls?)
-  * show a warning (or just fail) if the daemon is configured to run Windows containers
   * show more detailed Windows version information by reading it from `kernel32.dll`: https://stackoverflow.com/a/27323983/1668119
 * fix #10 (proxies that refer to localhost)
   * Linux: